telerik/maui-docs/controls/tabview/styling.md

 # .NET MAUI TabView Styling

-The .NET MAUI TabView provides means for modifying its visual appearance, so that it matches the style of the app.
-You can style different parts of the TabView - its header, items and content area.
+The .NET MAUI TabView provides means for modifying its visual appearance so that it matches the style of the app.
+You can style different parts of the TabView—its header, items, and content area.

 > Check the [TabView Visual Structure]({%slug tabview-visual-structure%}) topic for a visual representation of the TabView elements.